mikechambers/adb-mcp/README.md

 ### Tips

 #### General
+* When asking AI to view the content in Photoshop / Premiere Pro, you can see the image returned in the Tool Call item in the chat.
+It will appear once the entire response has been added to the chat.
 * When prompting, ask the AI to think about and check its work.
 * The more you guide it (i.e. "consider using clipping masks") the better the results
 * The more advanced the model, or the more resources given to the model the better and more creative the AI is.